If you are in need of a hand up, do not hesitate to reach out!

 Upon arrival, you will be asked to fill out some paperwork.
 If you suffer from addiction, please know that we are a drug-aware facility, meaning that drug-use is not a barrier to receiving services, rather we just need to know what we are working with so we may better serve you.
 Our facility is about transparency between our staff and you.
 We will work with you, but you must be honest with us so we can work together to help you.

 Potential residents cannot be sex offenders.
-If you are a sex offender, here is a resource for you providing information on housing, employment resources, and more.
+If you are a sex offender, here is a resource for you with information on housing, employment resources, and more.

 Pinnacle Resource Center offers a weekly “Customer Choice” food pantry to local residents in need.
 What’s “customer choice?”
 Customer choice means you are not given a pre-made box of food when you come to us.
 Instead, you will have an opportunity to shop around for the things you need to ensure you get what you need, as well as items you want to eat.